 When To Hire And When To Inspire

-For finance and accounting managers, creating a team that can navigate deadlines, deliver accurate reporting, and support business growth is essential.
-But how do you know when it’s time to hire additional help or when the best path forward is to inspire your existing team to reach new heights?
-While hiring can fill gaps, inspiring your team to unlock their full potential is equally crucial.
+For finance and accounting managers, creating a team that can meet deadlines, deliver accurate reporting, and support business growth is essential.
+But how do you know when it’s time to hire additional help or when it’s better to inspire your existing team?
+While hiring can fill gaps, motivating your team to unlock its full potential is equally crucial.

-Here’s a guide to identifying the situations where hiring or inspiring can make the biggest impact—keeping your finance and accounting team operating at its best.
+Here’s a guide to identify situations where hiring or inspiring can make the biggest impact—keeping your finance and accounting team operating at its best.

 When to Hire: Bringing in New Resources

-The decision to hire should be thoughtful and strategic.
-In finance and accounting, where accuracy, efficiency, and regulatory compliance are critical, knowing when to bring in additional resources can help your team thrive without risking burnout.
+Hiring should be thoughtful and strategic.
+In small business accounting, where accuracy, efficiency, and compliance are critical, knowing when to bring in additional resources can help your team thrive without burnout.

 1. When Workload Exceeds Capacity